Bruce Springsteen postpones all 2023 tour dates until 2024 as he recovers from peptic ulcer disease

 Earlier this month, Springsteen announced that he would be postponing all of his September 2023 dates while he was treated for symptoms related to the disease, which causes ulcers to form in the stomach or small intestine that can cause heartburn, nausea and stomach pain.

-Those postponed shows included stops in Baltimore, Philadelphia, Albany and Syracuse in New York, Pittsburgh, Washington, and shows in Connecticut and Ohio.
+Those postponed shows included stops in Baltimore, Philadelphia, Albany, Syracuse, Pittsburgh, Washington, D.C., and shows in Connecticut and Ohio.

 Rescheduled concerts will be announced this week and will take place at the original venues.

 Peptic ulcer disease can be dangerous, leading to bleeding and emergency situations such as perforation of the ulcer through the stomach.
 Typical treatment uses common drugs called proton pump inhibitors, such as Prilosec, which can help heal the ulcers within four to six weeks.
-People who are treated “recover completely from peptic ulcer disease,” Dr. Lawrence Kosinski of the American Gastroenterological Association told AP.
+People who are treated “recover completely from peptic ulcer disease,” Dr. Lawrence Kosinski of the American Gastroenterological Association told The Associated Press.

 “Thanks to all my friends and fans for your good wishes, encouragement, and support," Springsteen said in a short statement.
 "I’m on the mend and can’t wait to see you all next year.”